Rent vs Buy Calculator

 Practical Tips

 • Buying makes more sense the longer you stay — break-even is typically 5-7 years.
+The impact of this change compounds over time, so even a modest adjustment in this direction typically produces measurable improvements within the first month of implementation.

 Frequently Asked Questions